juileeP/ProteinLocations/README.txt

-ProteinLocations
+Database of Protein Locations
 ================

+Author: Juilee Patankar

-A Database of Protein Locations, combined together from different sources.
+A Database of Protein Locations, combined together from different Protein information sources.

 1. Scripts to extract Protein information from databases like UniRef, HPRD, SUBA, etc.